 Though color may seem like the most up-to-date option, black-and-white cameras are better at collecting quality images in low light.

 Visible cameras also act as a deterrent, as do security signs and stickers—and there’s no law against faking your enrollment in an invented security system.
 Similarly, women living alone may place large pairs of men’s shoes beside their front and back doors to simulate the presence of a male in the household.

-“100 Deadly Skills: Survival Edition” can be pre-ordered on Amazon
+100 Deadly Skills: Survival Edition can be ordered on Amazon

 Your subscription is important and supports our editorial integrity and our 100% veteran writing team.
 Advertisers these days are afraid of being associated with controversial news outlets, like us, that take a stand.
 Your subscription is vital to ensuring we can continue to publish the courageous apolitical news we are known and respected for as former combat veterans.Subscribe or login